 - Access to European bullion supply chains

-- Strong consumer protection laws
+- Strong consumer protection standards

 - Transparent pricing systems